 If CIP is used, then GCMP-256 shall also be used as the pairwise cipher for individually addressed data and management frames.
 If CIP is used then the 4 most significant bits of the PN for protecting individually addressed data and management frames shall be set to a value that is less than 15.

-CIP uses TK to compute the MIC of individually addressed control frame that are defined to be protected.
+CIP uses TK to compute the MIC of individually addressed control frames that are defined to be protected.

 CIP uses CIGTK delivered by the AP to compute the MIC of group addressed control frames that are defined to be protected.
 In a multiple BSSID set, all APs in the multiple BSSID set deliver and use the same CIGTK.